ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/native-support/build-a-native-executable.md

 ---
-title: "[Experimental] Build a native executable"
+title: "Build a GraalVM executable"
-permalink: /learn/build-a-native-executable/
+permalink: /learn/build-graalvm-executable/
-description: This guide walks you through compiling a Ballerina application to a native executable and packing the native executable in a container.
+description: This guide walks you through the GraalVM native executable support in Ballerina, starting with compiling a Ballerina application to a native executable and packing. the native executable in a container.\.
-keywords: ballerina, programming language, restful-api, ballerina packages, language-guide
+keywords: ballerina, programming language, ballerina packages, language-guide, graalvm
-active: build-a-native-executable
+active: build-a-graalvm-executable
-intro: This guide walks you through compiling a Ballerina application to a native executable and packing the native executable in a container.
+intro: This guide walks you through the GraalVM native executable support in Ballerina, starting with compiling a Ballerina application to a native executable and packing.
 ---

-This feature was introduced as an experimental feature in the Swan Lake Update 3 release and it will become official in the upcoming releases.
+This feature was officially supported in the Swan Lake Update 7 release.
 In case you come across any issues do report them as the Ballerina community will be aggressively addressing them.

-The key aspects below help you understand the native executable generating process better.
+The key aspects below help you understand the GraalVM executable generating process better.

 ## GraalVM

 Building a Ballerina native executable requires the [GraalVM](https://www.graalvm.org) [native-image](https://www.graalvm.org/22.3/reference-manual/native-image/) compiler.
-GraalVM is a high-performance, cloud native, and polyglot JDK designed to accelerate the execution of applications.
-There are three different distributions on GraalVM: Oracle GraalVM Community Edition (CE), Oracle GraalVM Enterprise Edition (EE), and Mandrel.
+GraalVM is a high-performance, cloud-native, and polyglot JDK designed to accelerate the execution of applications.
+There are three different distributions of GraalVM: Oracle GraalVM Community Edition (CE), Oracle GraalVM Enterprise Edition (EE), and Mandrel.
 You can install any to use the Ballerina native functionality.

 - GraalVM CE is the free version of GraalVM, which is distributed under GPLv2+CE.
 - GraaLVM EE is the paid version of GraalVM, which comes with a few additional features such as options for GC, debugging, and other optimizations.